Maarten Bosland, D.V.Sc., Ph.D., University of Illinois – Chicago

-What he will study: Efficacy of Prevention Strategies on the Cancer Aging Interface
+What he will study: Prevention of Hormone-Induced Prostate Cancer

 Named Award: Holden Family Research Grant in Breast Cancer Prevention

 What she will study: Paternal Obesity and Reprogramming of Breast Cancer Risk in their Offspring

 Obesity is one of the few modifiable risk factors for breast cancer.
 Some studies show that a mother’s obesity and nutrition during pregnancy can also affect her daughter’s breast cancer risk; however, no studies have investigated the impact of a father’s obesity or dietary habits on breast cancer risk in his children using a rat model of the disease.
 Dr. de Assis and her team will investigate whether paternal obesity around the time of conception reprograms a father’s germ-line epigenome (chemical switches that turns genes on and off) and increases a daughter’s likelihood of developing breast cancer.

 What he will study: Omega-3 Fatty Acids for Liver Cancer Prevention

 Carcinogenesis of hepatocellular carcinoma (HCC) remains the third leading cause of cancer–related deaths worldwide.
 Currently, no biomarkers exist for early detection, and death occurs soon after diagnosis.
 Dr. Fu will test a potential biomarker, gamma-OH-Acr-dG, for the early detection of liver cancer and will also examine a mechanism-based method of using omega-3 fatty acids and the antioxidant from green tea as a novel combined cancer chemopreventive.

 Named Award: Lilly USA Research Award in Cancer Prevention and Early Detection